-The Public Works Department consists of five Divisions: Streets, Parks, Facilities, Engineering, and Fleet.
+The Public Works Department consists of six Divisions: Streets, Parks, Facilities, Engineering, Fleet, and Parking & Transit.
 We exist to deliver the daily services desired by our residents as captured in our Vision and Mission statements below.
 Public Works staff also serves as a technical resource to the citizen Parks Advisory Board and Transportation Advisory Board.
 Our team is committed to leading by example to establish rapport with our customers through attentive listening, earning respect by keeping our word and owning up to our mistakes, and building relationships by investing ourselves personally in serving the civic needs of our customers.
 Please contact us to let us know when we did a great job for you and when we fall short of your expectations and need to improve.
 We value your feedback!

 PUBLIC WORKS VISION